 With these performance goals to guide them, the client wanted their Acceleration Partners (AP) account team to substantially expand and diversify their current affiliate program in 6 months.

-The AP team had forthcoming and transparent conversations with the client about potential consequences that could arise when trying to achieve these growth goals in a limited time-frame, including the risk of adding lower-quality partners into the program.
+The Acceleration Partners team had forthcoming and transparent conversations with the client about potential consequences that could arise when trying to achieve these growth goals in a limited time-frame, including the risk of adding lower-quality partners into the program.

-To try and balance achieving the client’s goals while maintaining quality in the program, the AP team recommended:
+To try and balance achieving the client’s goals while maintaining quality in the program, the Acceleration Partners team recommended:

 - Gradually moving existing affiliate partners to a commission structure that paid them on linked user conversions.